 Advice About Financial Aspects When Starting A Small Business From Scratch

-Instructions: The startup worksheet is an excel spreadsheet.
+Instructions: The startup worksheet is an Excel spreadsheet.
 The items are presented in alphabetical order and are not intended to be inclusive of all startup costs but should at least get you thinking about some of the most common expense items.
-You should do your research and estimate what you think it would cost you and enter that figure in the amount column.
+You should do your research and estimate what you think it would cost you.
+Enter that figure in the amount column.

-As we will discuss later, you may be able to finance some items on the startup worksheet with debt.
-If that is the case, you can enter the percentage of debt financing which you think you can obtain and the spreadsheet will display the funds the owner must bring to the table in the form of equity and what a lender would provide in the form of debt financing.
+As we will discuss later, you may be able to finance some items on the start-up worksheet with debt.
+If that is the case, you can enter the percentage of debt financing that you think you can obtain, and the spreadsheet will display the funds the owner must bring to the table in the form of equity and what a lender would provide in the form of debt financing.

 Cash Flow

-Now that you have an idea of how much money you would need before you begin your business, the next thing you need to do is estimate how long it would take you to reach a break-even point and how much additional money you would need to pour into operations before you make more money than you spend each month.
+Now that you have an idea of how much money you will need before you begin your business, the next thing you need to do is estimate how long it will take you to reach a break-even point and how much additional money you will need to pour into operations before you make more money than you spend each month.
 I recommend that you download and complete the cash flow template and project your cash flow for at least the first 12 months.

 At this point, you should take stock of the sum of capital requirements obtained in the Start-Up Worksheet and the negative cash position from early operations in the Cash-Flow Statement because this figure is the best-case amount you will need to access when you launch your business.